KLWS-Affiliate-Program/KLWS_Affiliate_Resources/Sales_Logs/README.md

 ### Top Key Approaches (by Agreed Price)
 <!-- TOP KEY APPROACHES START -->
+- told him about the comfort and ease of service (₦50,000)
 - the fact that i offered a low price to the client (₦40,000)
 - testing testing (₦35,000)
 <!-- TOP KEY APPROACHES END -->

 ### Top Successful Strategies (by Agreed Price)
 <!-- TOP SUCCESSFUL STRATEGIES START -->
+- i spoke with confidence (₦50,000)
 - nonya (₦40,000)
 - testing testing (₦35,000)
 <!-- TOP SUCCESSFUL STRATEGIES END -->

 ### Most Common Client Types
 <!-- COMMON CLIENT TYPES START -->
+- Family
+- Acquaintance
 - Friend
-- Acquaintance
 <!-- COMMON CLIENT TYPES END -->

 ### Pricing Insights
 <!-- PRICING INSIGHTS START -->
-On average, our affiliates price the service at ₦37,500.
+On average, our affiliates price the service at ₦41,666.
 <!-- PRICING INSIGHTS END -->

 ### Areas for Improvement
 <!-- AREAS FOR IMPROVEMENT START -->
+- speak louder
+- business
 - testing testing
-- business
 <!-- AREAS FOR IMPROVEMENT END -->

 ### Advice for Other Affiliates
 <!-- ADVICE FOR AFFILIATES START -->
+- just a test
+- stuff is stuff, do is do, later is never
 - testing testing
-- stuff is stuff, do is do, later is never
 <!-- ADVICE FOR AFFILIATES END -->

 ## Sales Log Statistics
 <!-- PROGRAM STATS START -->
-- Total Affiliates: 2
+- Affiliates with Logs: 3
-- Total Submissions: 2
+- Total Submissions: 3
 <!-- PROGRAM STATS END -->

 ## Support